d12frosted/elpa-mirror/stable-melpa/cyphejor-readme.txt

-This package allows to shorten major mode names using a set of user-defined rules.
+This package shortens major mode names by using a set of user-defined rules.